Paul Bradt

 Paul Jay Bradt (1904–1978) has been called the father of rock climbing in the Washington, D.C., area.
 He was instrumental in developing interest in the sport, was a founding member and first chair of the rock climbing branch of the Potomac Appalachian Trail Club, and pioneered historic climbs and cave explorations in the 1930s and 1940s.

-Bradt was introduced to rock climbing by Gustave Gambs (1868-1958) who had learned the sport in Europe.
+Bradt was introduced to rock climbing by Gustave Gambs (1868–1958) who had learned the sport in Europe.
 He soon became an active proponent of rock climbing, introducing many people to the sport, some of whom became leaders in the field, such as Don Hubbard, Arnold Wexler, and Herb and Jan Conn.
 Bradt and his colleagues explored and developed early climbing routes at Great Falls, VA, Carderock, MD, Seneca Rocks, WV, Old Rag Mountain in Shenandoah National Park, VA, and in the Teton Range.

 Early life and education

 Bradt was born in Portland, Indiana, on October 21, 1904, grew up on a farm in Versailles, Indiana, and as a teenager and student, lived in Bloomington, Indiana, where his father taught in the high school.
 He earned a bachelor's degree in physics (1927) at Indiana University and a master's degree in mathematics (1931) at George Washington University in Washington, D.C.
 During his long residence in Washington, he first worked as an examiner at the U.S. Patent Office and then had a long career as a physicist at the National Bureau of Standards.
 He recruited climbers from among his fellow workers at the Bureau.

-Bradt married Josephine Irey (1908–1975) of Washington, DC in 1942.
+Bradt married Josephine Irey (1908–1975) of Washington, D.C., in 1942.
 They had two sons, Alan and Peter.
 He was a quiet, self-effacing person who set a standard of encouraging beginning climbers and who embraced a safety-first mentality that persists to this day in the Washington climbing community.

 Seneca Rocks

 At Seneca Rocks, Bradt made the first documented roped descent – the ascent was a steep hike – of the North Peak with Florence Perry in 1935 and the first documented ascent of the South Peak (east face) with Hubbard and Sam Moore in 1939.
 The latter was a heroic two-day effort via the routes now known as Lower Skyline Direct, Skyline Traverse, Cockscomb Chimney, and Windy Corner.
-The same team also made the first documented ascent in 1940 of the precariously-perched narrow pinnacle at Seneca Rocks known as the Gendarme.
+The same team also made the first documented ascent in 1940 of the precariously perched narrow pinnacle at Seneca Rocks known as the Gendarme.

 Caving

 Bradt and his climbing partners also brought rock-climbing techniques to cave exploration.
-Over several years they defined routes and mapped the passages and rooms of Schoolhouse and Hellhole caves in West Virginia, the former beginning about 1938, and the latter beginning with a famous New Year’s weekend exploration with Tom Culverwell, Don Hubbard, Sam Moore and Bill Schlecht.
+Over several years they defined routes and mapped the passages and rooms of Schoolhouse and Hellhole caves in West Virginia, the former beginning about 1938, and the latter beginning with a famous New Year's weekend exploration with Tom Culverwell, Don Hubbard, Sam Moore and Bill Schlecht.
 They left the following sign at the cave entrance to forestall an unneeded rescue effort: “Notice, Saturday, December 31st, 1939.
 Five men in Hellhole.
 Will come out about noon, Sunday January 1, 1940,” and listed the names.